14 Bath Street,

 Inside, the foyer had terrazzo tiles on the floor and walnut panels on the walls, whil'st the circle lounge had rich red tartan on the walls.
 The auditorium had seating in stalls and circle and the side-walls had a mix of Art Deco style vertical and horizontal lines.
 When the houselights were on, the auditorium was bathed in an everchanging colour lighting scheme, which reflected off the screen curtains that had goldfish motifs.

-The central glass advertising tower was removed from the facade of the building and it was converted into an independent bingo club, which still operates today.
+The central glass advertising tower was removed from the façade of the building and it was converted into an independent bingo club, which last operated as the Royal George Bingo Club..
 Only the former stalls area is in use and the circle has been blocked off with a false ceiling installed, which hides most of the decoration.

 On 12th December 1974, Historic Scotland designated the George Cinema a Grade C(s) Listed building.